snakypy/dotctrl/README.md

 This section is very cool.
 It is the smart section of **Dotctrl**, where you will find configuration files and dotfiles for certain applications. :)

+> This option only works with the `dotctrl pull` command.

 ```json
 {